Based on your input, suggestions are offered below the "Search" button.

 As a provider of specific-purpose solutions for food and mobility, the Group encourages the development of eco-services for sustainable mobility and the fight against food waste.

 Edenred promotes sustainable transportation by developing innovative and low-carbon services.
 The Group encourages new forms of sustainable mobility by developing low-carbon services and solutions.
-In 2022, Edenred launched "Move for Good", a global sustainability program enabling its transport and mobility clients to mitigate their environmental impact, while promoting the preservation of biodiversity.
+In 2022, Edenred launched "Move for Good", a global sustainability program enabling its transport and mobility clients to mitigate their environmental impact.
 It is structured around 3 pillars:

 Edenred USA's Commuter Benefits solution allows American employees, since 2017, to use different means of transportation (bus, subway, bicycle) instead of their own car.